-After finding a base back in Tokyo I met Leroy, and we started (re)discovering Japan and at the same time introducing him to the delicious cuisine of japan, even if that meant queueing for it.
+After finding a base back in Tokyo I met Leroy, and we started (re)discovering Japan while at the same time introducing him to the delicious cuisine of japan, even if that meant queueing for it!
 We enjoy spending our free time traveling around japan and now want to share our findings with you.

 "We love to hear your feedback and recommendations through our contact form".